Azure/azure-sdk-for-js/documentation/RLC-Swagger-quickstart.md

 ## CC dpg-devs for review

-Please add below comment in your pr to include dpg-devs could review your pr timely.
+Please add below comment in your pr to include dpg-devs to review your pr timely.

 ```
 cc @Azure/dpg-devs for awareness